French ship Tilsitt (1854): Construction and career

 Tilsitt had been laid down as a 90-gun 3rd-rank on 20 August 1832 at the Arsenal de Cherbourg under the name of Diomède, but construction was suspended.
 The ship was renamed Tilsitt on 23 November 1839.
 Her incomplete hull was kept in a covered slipway until she was launched on 30 March 1854.
 The ship was commissioned on 20 May 1854 and completed in June.
-Breslaw served as a troopship during the Crimean War.
+Tilsitt served as a troopship during the Crimean War.

 The ship's conversion into a steam-powered ship was ordered on 19 October 1854, although work did not begin until 9 February 1856 at the Arsenal de Brest.
 Tilsitt was re-launched later that year, completed in October 1859 and recommissioned on 1 January 1860.
-She served as a troopship during the French intervention in Mexico in 1862–1863 before becoming a prison hulk for prisoners of the Paris Commune.
+She served as a troopship during the French intervention in Mexico in 1862–1863.
+The ship served as a prison hulk for prisoners of the Paris Commune from June 1871 to April 1872, and was struck from the navy list on 22 July.
+Sometime that year her engines were removed.
+Tilsitt was converted into a barracks ship in 1877 for service at Saigon, French Indochina, and then replaced Fleurus as the hulk serving as the headquarters of the French naval division of Indochina from 1878 to 1883.
+The hulk became a tender to the paddle aviso in 1887 until she was sold the following year.